dobrishinov/PowerLinkESP/README.md

 :hourglass_flowing_sand: Update README regularly.

-:heavy_check_mark: Add option to set the update frequency for the charts.
+:heavy_check_mark: Added option to set the update frequency for the charts.

-:heavy_check_mark: Add favicon with nice power icon.
+:heavy_check_mark: Added favicon with nice power icon.

-:rainbow: Add threshold notifications with audible alerts when Voltage, Current, or Power reach specified values..
+:heavy_check_mark: Added Alarm threshold notifications with audible alerts when Voltage, Current, or Power reach specified values..

-:star: More Soon...

-Feel free to suggest new features or improvements by opening an issue or submitting a pull request.
+:star: :rainbow: :star: Feel free to suggest new features or improvements by opening an issue or submitting a pull request.
 Your contributions are always welcome!

 ## Contributing